 This blog post covers key takeaways from our 2021 Industry Cyber-Exposure Report (ICER): Fortune 500.
+Original analysis for these findings was conducted by Curt Barnard.

 The vast majority of the interactions an average person has with technology is through some form of a web application, but what constitutes a “web app” can be considered quite nebulous, and the security controls for hardening these applications are equally broad.
 APIs, distributed authentication schemes, single-page applications, and static websites all might fall under the general category of “web application.”
 There are very few security measures that should be applied to all web applications across the board without further subdividing what specific type of application we are referring to.
 However, there are a couple that we will examine here.